Life is full of important decisions that can be intimidating.

-There shouldn’t be too many decisions in your life that are actually life and death.
+Anxiety during the decision-making process can blow things out of proportion.
+In truth, there won’t be many decisions in your life that are actually life and death.

 The reality is that there are few truly good or bad decisions.
 Most decisions we make will have good elements and bad elements to them.

 They might have some negative repercussion or positive outcomes.
 Sometimes, the outcome is somewhere in the middle, not necessarily negative, but not really positive either.

 Oftentimes, the worst thing you can do is not make a decision at all, because the external forces of life and actions of other people are going to dictate your path to you.

 That’s not a good thing because no one is going to have your best interests in mind like you will have for yourself.

 Perhaps you don’t want to do the thing, but end up getting pushed toward it because you didn’t take an action that was required to avoid that outcome.

 It helps to not think of decisions in a positive or negative way, assuming you can avoid labeling the decision as positive or negative.

 Sometimes we can’t.
 Sometimes we may have a positive or negative decision to make, all the choices might be positive, all the choices might be negative, or they may not be either.

 Anxiety can try to force that positive and negative nature onto the decision.